 The region accounts for 16 percent of Spain’s population but more than a fifth of its gross domestic product.
-An estimated $21 billion in taxes paid in Catalonia, equivalent to 8 percent of its economic output, is invested in other regions.
+An estimated $21 billion in Catalan taxes, or 8 percent of its economic output, is invested in other regions.

-The obstacles to Catalan independence are formidable.
-As Pierre Briançon points out at Reuters, “Catalonia would have to devise a new currency” if it left Spain and therefore the eurozone, one “that no one would trust while its current debt was still denominated in euros.”
+The obstacles to independence are formidable.
+Pierre Briançon writes for Reuters that “Catalonia would have to devise a new currency” if it left Spain and therefore the eurozone, one “that no one would trust while its current debt was still denominated in euros.”